VW will drive an electric SUV with 50 Infineon chips across the country

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Infineon Technologies believes “electromobility” is becoming a reality, and that’s why it is planning to drive a new Volkswagen electric car, which has 50 Infineon semiconductor chips, across the country.
+Infineon Technologies believes “electromobility” is becoming a reality, and the company is planning to drive a new Volkswagen electric car with 50 Infineon semiconductor chips across the country.

-Volkswagen of America has teamed up with long-distance driving expert Rainer Zietlow for the VW ID.4 USA tour that recently kicked off at

-Volkswagen of America’s headquarters in Herndon, Virginia.
+Volkswagen of America has teamed up with long-distance driving expert Rainer Zietlow for the VW ID.4 USA tour that recently kicked off at Volkswagen of America’s headquarters in Herndon, Virginia.
 Zietlow will drive VW’s first electric sport utility vehicle (SUV) across 37,000 miles to show that you can drive a car across the country on electric power.
-Infineon said that every seventh car produced today is operating on a form of electrification.
+Infineon said every seventh car produced today is operating on a form of electrification.

 The VW electric car has more than 50 semiconductor chips to enable things like sensors and battery charging.
-These kind of chips have been in short supply for all cars lately, and that’s one reason that the car industry will have a $100 billion shortfall in car sales in 2021, according to professional services firm KPMG.
+These kinds of chips have been in short supply for all cars lately, one reason that the car industry will have a $100 billion shortfall in car sales in 2021, according to professional services firm KPMG.

-“Semiconductors are significantly increasing in importance as they are transformative,” said Lars Ullrich, vice president of automotive at Infineon Technologies Americas, said in an interview with VentureBeat.
+“Semiconductors are significantly increasing in importance, as they are transformative,” Lars Ullrich, VP of automotive at Infineon Technologies Americas, said in an interview with VentureBeat.
 “We are doing this to demonstrate that actually electric vehicles are here to stay.
 And we are here for the long haul.”

-Ullrich noted that Infineon relies on its own factories for the bulk of its own production, and that helps it do a better job with supplies.
+Ullrich noted that Infineon relies on its own factories for the bulk of its production, which helps it do a better job with supplies.

-Zietlow will hit more than 600 VW dealerships across the country, as well as Infineon facilities including Livonia, Michigan; San Jose, California; Austin, Texas; El Segundo, California; and Washington D.C.
+Zietlow will hit more than 600 VW dealerships across the country, as well as Infineon facilities, including in Livonia, Michigan; Austin, Texas; Washington, D.C.; and San Jose and El Segundo, California.

-Ullrich said that many of Infineon’s chips are at the heart of vehicle electrification and the enabling charging infrastructure.
+Ullrich said many of Infineon’s chips are at the heart of vehicle electrification and charging infrastructure.
 He said Infineon supports climate protection through the reduction of carbon emissions, along with products that enable renewable power generation, efficient storage, and sustainable mobility.

-By increasing range, efficiency and accessibility, Infineon is helping the automotive industry to successfully achieve the fundamental transformation towards electromobility – to protect the environment without compromising drivers’ flexibility and comfort, he said.
+By increasing range, efficiency, and accessibility, Infineon is helping the automotive industry execute the fundamental shift to electromobility, which means protecting the environment without compromising drivers’ flexibility and comfort, he said.

 Going carbon neutral